t3hmun/t3hmun.github.io-2023/README.md

 # t3hmun's website re-write 2024

 Ok, not a full re-write yet, just major version bumps.
+Maybe I'll go the whole of 2024 without a full re-write.

 ## Goals

 - [x] Update all the packages
 - [x] Fix stuff that's changed
-- [ ] Make it look less bad
+- [x] Make it look less bad
+  - It isn't as bad anymore
+    - Thats a lie the bullets look like hell
+    - [ ] Fix `ul` appearance
+    - [ ] Maybe increase line spacing

 ## Plan